AviatrixSystems/Docs/HowTos/onboarding_faq.rst

 customer ID provided by Aviatrix to be able to use the product.
 Contact support@aviatrix.com if you do not have a customer ID.

+You do not need a Customer ID if you are running a metered AMI.

 What is an Aviatrix access account on the Controller?
 -------------------------------------------------------------